 Boston is also home to a wide number of universities and major health care institutions.
 In fact, the city has the nation’s highest concentration of colleges, with many alumni who stay after graduation to work and live in the city.
 This large population of young adults creates an atmosphere of people who are eager to network, get to know one another and have fun.

 One of the things Boston is best known for is its sports teams and fanatical fans.
 The Celtics, Bruins, Patriots and Red Sox all call Boston home.
-While we root for all of the local teams, Tufts Medical Center and Tufts Children's Hospital have a major relationship with the Boston Bruins.
+While we root for all of the local teams, Tufts Medical Center have a major relationship with the Boston Bruins.

-We host a number of events with the Bruins including Cuts for a Cause (fans shave the heads of Bruins players with proceeds going to Tufts Children's Hospital), which raised nearly $60,000 in 2012.
+We host a number of events with the Bruins including Cuts for a Cause (fans shave the heads of Bruins players with proceeds going to Tufts Medical Center), which raised nearly $60,000 in 2012.
 Bruins players also regularly visit our pediatric patients and recently brought the Stanley Cup trophy to our atrium after their win in 2011.

 Bruins president, Cam Neely and the Cam Neely Foundation for Cancer Care have donated more than $25 million to help build up our cancer programs, hematology/oncology research, the Neely House and the Neely Pediatric Bone Marrow Transplant Unit.

 Boston is the largest city in New England but it’s easy to quickly find your way around.
 Tufts Medical Center is located in downtown Boston, next to Chinatown and the Theater District and within walking distance of the South End, Back Bay, Boston Common, Downtown Crossing, and Fanieul Hall neighborhoods.